pavly-gerges/pavly-gerges/resume/index.md

 ### Serial4j Framework
 > [GitHub](https://github.com/Electrostat-Lab/Serial4j) - [TechDemo](https://www.youtube.com/watch?v=ebsMKR3PFVA)
 >
+> A Java terminal IO framework based on the GNU/Linux termios API for communication with peripheral devices using the serial interface (e.g., USB Serial, RS232, and PS/1).
+The base architecture of Serial4j is based on the Data-Flow Systems, particularly Pipe-and-Filter Architectural design, so from a low-level perspective, the Filesystems and byte streams, which is very analogus conceptually to serialization and deserialization, but on wire.
+The pipe is the plain filesystem and byte streams, while the filters are composed of main stream filters proposed by the operating system; that is the Terminal, that controls the byte streams providing buffered, unbuffered, and line feed/return carriage buffered stream routines.
+Other filters are mutually exclusive parts of the architecture known as _Human-Interface-Device_ APIs and _SerialMonitor APIs_; those provide new routines to manipulate byte streams as _Data Frames_; so essentially introducing a new type of buffered streams through accumulating data via modal logic (or boolean algebra aka. bitwise operations).
+The framework was designed essentially to provide innovators with custom controllers to bind to jMonkeyEngine Game Lifecycle, and do a lot of crazy stuff.
+>
 > Skills: Java - C/C++ - JNI - GNU/Linux Libc - Gradle Multi-project - CMake - Software Architecture - Java Google Coding Standards - Emebedded Systems - Discrete Mathematics - Crossplatform API Design - Sonatype/Maven Deployment - BASH - Hardware/Software Co-design - GitHub Actions (CI/CD) - jconsole - JUL - Software Testing - Distributed Simulation Interfaces - jMonkeyEngine

 ### Jector Framework
 > [GitHub](https://github.com/Electrostat-Lab/Jector) - [TechDemo](https://www.youtube.com/watch?v=CjjXpxce37w) - [Maven-central](https://central.sonatype.com/artifact/io.github.software-hardware-codesign/jector)